amitosaurus/pentagram/README.md

 ### Constraints

--   CON-1: The system must support a load of six tpm (transactions per minute) test must run at 16
+-   CON-1: The system must support a load of six tpm (transactions per minute) test must run at 60 tpm to accomodate for scebarios of sudden spikes due to unforsen events (i.e COVID-19, etc. )

 ## Solution
 ### Design Purpose